Tonya Harding: Later interviews

 Shortly before the 1998 Winter Olympics, the CBS and Fox news divisions re-examined the scandal for two televised special reports.
 Harry Smith hosted the CBS special.
-He reported that Harding still held to her statement from her press conference given on January 27, 1994: "I had no prior knowledge of the planned assault on Nancy Kerrigan."
+Harding still held to her statement from her press conference given on January 27, 1994: "I had no prior knowledge of the planned assault on Nancy Kerrigan."
 Smith then interviewed Kerrigan, asking how she responded to that statement.
 Kerrigan referred to transcripts she had read from Harding's FBI interview on January 18, 1994.
 After reading through the interrogation of that day, she concluded that "[Tonya] knew more than she admits."
-The Fox special report was called Breaking the Ice: The Women of '94 Revisited, hosted by James Brown with interviews of Harding, Gillooly, and Kerrigan.
-Gillooly (granted a name change to Jeff Stone in 1995) said Harding avoiding prison did not anger him, and that he felt his own punishment was just.
-Stone reflected on Harding's position of "limited involvement" in Kerrigan's attack and speculated that a "guilty conscience" still troubled her.
+The Fox special report was called Breaking the Ice: The Women of '94 Revisited, hosted by James Brown, and featured interviews of Harding, Gillooly, and Kerrigan.
+Gillooly (granted a name change to Jeff Stone in 1995) said that Harding having avoided prison did not anger him, and that he felt his own punishment was just.
+Stone reflected on Harding's position of "limited involvement" in Kerrigan's attack, and speculated that a "guilty conscience" still troubled her.
 Brown then mediated a joint interview with both Kerrigan and Harding present.
 The two former competitors shared sincere desires for happy families and general well-wishes.
-Kerrigan said that she hoped Harding could learn from past mistakes and "find happiness".
+Kerrigan said that she hoped Harding could learn from past mistakes and "find happiness."
 Harding said she was grateful to personally express remorse to Kerrigan again.

 In Harding's 2008 biography, The Tonya Tapes (transcribed by Lynda D. Prouse from recorded interviews), she stated that she wanted to call the FBI in 1994 to reveal what she knew, but decided not to when Gillooly allegedly threatened her with death following a gunpoint gang rape by him and two other men she did not know.
-Gillooly responded with surprise that "groundless claims" against him could be published and specifically contended her gang rape accusation to be "utterly ridiculous".
-In 2013, Deadspin sought Gillooly for an interview and he again defended himself against the gunpoint gang rape allegation.
+Gillooly responded with surprise that "groundless claims" against him could be published and specifically contended her gang rape accusation to be "utterly ridiculous."
+In 2013, Deadspin sought Gillooly for an interview, and he again defended himself against the gunpoint gang rape allegation.
 He expressed regret that Harding is often "remembered for what I talked her into doing," meaning allegedly plotting to injure Kerrigan.
-Gillooly admitted that his past "stupidity" was part of Harding's 1994 ruin and maintained that he still considered her a great figure skater.
-He also said "I've had it easy, compared to poor Tonya...she tends to be the butt of the joke.
+Gillooly admitted that his past "stupidity" was part of Harding's 1994 ruin, and maintained that he still considered her a great figure skater.
+He also said, "I've had it easy, compared to poor Tonya... she tends to be the butt of the joke.
 It's kind of sad to me."

 In 2014, Nancy Kerrigan addressed the scandal during a brief interview with sportscaster Bob Costas: "Whatever apology Tonya has given, I accept it.
-It's time for all us – I've always wished [Tonya] well – she has her own family, I have my family.
-It's time to make that our focus and move on with our lives."
+It's time for all us—I've always wished [Tonya] well.
+She has her own family, I have my family.
+It's time to make that our focus, and move on with our lives."